Convent Van Maerlant

 The Convent Van Maerlant (Couvent Van Maerlant; Van Maerlantklooster) is a former convent which consists of a church and the Chapel of the Resurrection on the Rue Van Maerlant/Van Maerlantstraat in Brussels, Belgium.
-It is named after Jacob van Maerlant, a famous medieval Flemish poet.
+It is named after Jacob van Maerlant, a medieval Flemish poet.

 The original chapel was built in 1435 in the authority of a papal bull, and was renovated in the 1780s.
 The convent of the Sisters of Perpetual Adoration itself was converted from a ducal town house in the early 1850s.
 In 1905, a compulsory purchase order for land for Brussels-Central railway station was made on the Rue des Sols/Stuiversstraat, and this included the convent.
 As a result, a virtually identical chapel was built, which survived for another 45 years, only to finally be demolished in 1955.
 Falling vocations meant the convent was closed in the early 1980s, and after standing derelict for nearly 20 years, it was acquired to become the central library of the European Commission.

 History

 First church

 The Sisters of Perpetual Adoration, who became the Sisters of the Eucharist in 1969, were a chief Eucharistic Order founded by Anna de Meeûs, the eldest daughter of the Finance Minister and founding Chairman of the Société Générale de Belgique, Count Frederic de Meeûs.
 The original foundation was set up in 1844 in workshops belonging to the Church of Our Lady of Victories at the Sablon.
 The sisterhood rapidly outgrew its location.
 In 1848, the foundress' childhood friend, Baroness d'Hoogvorst (née Countess of Mercy-Argenteau), bought the building on the Rue des Sols/Stuiversstraat, originally the town house of the Counts of Salazar, from the visiting sisters.
 The sisters took up residence in 1850, and with the original chapel soon too small, rebuilt the neighbouring wing as a modern red neo-Gothic church.
 The chapel was built in 1435 on the corner of the Rue des Douze Apôtres/Twaalfapostelenstraat where Brussels' first synagogue had stood until the Jews were evicted in a pogrom in 1370 – the papal bull establishing the Eucharistic vocation as an expiation of the Host desecration.

-The entire neighbourhood was acquired by the Belgian State in 1907 as part of a project to connect the North and South railway termini.
-The convent lay on the site of the planned Rue Courbe (now the Rue Ravenstein/Ravensteinstraat) which was designed by Henri Maquet to link the Royal Palace of Brussels with the centre.
+The entire neighbourhood was acquired by the Belgian state in 1907 as part of a project to connect the North and South railway termini.
+The convent lay on the site of the planned Rue Courbe (now the Rue Ravenstein/Ravensteinstraat), which was designed by Henri Maquet to link the Royal Palace of Brussels to the centre.
 The convent buildings were bought by the city and served as a gym for the local primary school.
 Later, the church became a depot for Brussels' electric and road works department and the chapel housed a local garage owner.
 In 1955, they were all demolished in order to build the Ravenstein Gallery.